delvelabs/hammertime/docs/engine.md

 Parameters:

-* entry: The entry for the HTTP request.
+* entry: The [entry](reference.md#entry) for the HTTP request.
 * heuristics: The heuristics to apply to the entry.

+Return: The [entry](reference.md#entry) of the request with the response, or raise a StopRequest if the request failed or was rejected.

 **coroutine hammertime.engine.AioHttpEngine.close()**